vision2divinity/Erply-Product-Search-Module/README.md

 3. One can search for product by entering the product code.
 4. One can search for product by entering the product name.

-Syntax can be found in the test>java folder.
+Syntax can be found in the src>test>java folder.